Fetching resources over the network is both slow and expensive:

 can confirm whether the version of the resource that the browser already has in

-HTTP response, which is the equivalent of "Hey, keep using what you've already
+which is the equivalent of "Hey, keep using what you've already got!"
+There's

-got!"
-There's very little data to transfer when sending this type of response,
+very little data to transfer when sending this type of response, so it's usually

-so it's usually much faster than having to actually send back a copy of the
+much faster than having to actually send back a copy of the actual resource

 If you're looking to go beyond the basics of using the

-the best guide out there is Jake Archibald's Caching best practices & max-age
+check out Jake Archibald's Caching best practices & max-age